Earlier Francis Marion Symposium 2013-2017

 This article is not written to be another obituary for Dr. Stukes.
 I am writing it as a testimony by a former student of his at Erskine College (Class of 1971), and how he made American History come to life for me long after I had graduated college.
 He did many presentations at schools and historical events often portraying our revolutionary heroes dressed out in period costumes.
 Dr. Stukes was a speaker at one of our Battle of Eutaw Springs annual observances.
 He participated for many years in the annual Francis Marion Symposiums headed up by George and Carole Summers in Manning, S.C.
 He helped me dedicate, the SAR Patriot Marker for Col. John James at Indiantown Presbyterian Church in Williamsburg County.
 This was my childhood home church.
 He lived American History.
 Dr. Stukes’ contribution of sharing his love of history with so many in his lifetime will be remembered by all who knew him.”
 Submitted by Douglas Doster, Battle of Eutaw Springs Chapter SCSSAR

-Principal Theater of Campaigns of Francis Marion ( Map & book Credit: John Oller, The Swamp Fox: How Francis Marion Saved the American Revolution (Da Capo Press, 2016).
+Principal Theater of Campaigns of Francis Marion ( Map and book Credit: John Oller, The Swamp Fox: How Francis Marion Saved the American Revolution (Da Capo Press, 2016).
 Maps by Jim Legg )

 13th Francis Marion Symposium, 2015